 8. Strange behavior from the mother

 If a mother dog show any signs of odd behavior, it is important to get her to the vet immediately.
 This can be a symptom of a very serious condition known as “milk fever”.

 A dog with milk fever may become nervous, seem disoriented, have seizures, have a fever, and even be unable to walk.
 You’ll be able to easily recognize that type of behavior.

 Mastitis is not uncommon in mother dogs and it is characterized by firm, hard breasts that are hot to the touch.
 Mastitis is an infection and when developed it is painful for the dog as well as dangerous.

 Puppies should be hand fed whenever a mother has mastitis, and the mother should be treated by a veterinarian immediately.

 Take Home Message

 Congratulations for making all the way to this point.
 By now, you probably know everything you need to know about dog pregnancy, how long do dogs stay pregnant, how to deliver puppies and what to feed pregnant dogs during the process.

-Pregnancy and the birthing process isn't complicated when you know what to expect and you're prepared with the right type of whelping supplies and dog food for your Fido.
-After you help your dog deliver her puppies the first time, if it happens happen, you're already going to be a pro.
-Maybe you'll decide to start a dog breeding business even?
+Pregnancy and the birthing process isn’t complicated when you know what to expect and you’re prepared with the right type of whelping supplies and dog food for your Fido.
+After you help your dog deliver her puppies the first time, if it happens happen, you’re already going to be a pro.
+Just don’t go off trying to start a dog breeding business just yet.